 Helicopter rides start at 10 am and operate on a first-come, first-serve basis.
 However, tribal members have priority.
 So, you could wait a while only to lose your spot and still have to hike down, losing the coolness of the early morning to do so.

 This is the typical schedule, though it’s a good idea to contact Airwest Helicopters to confirm.
-They run until 1 pm though will work later to try to accommodate everyone.
+They run until 1 pm, though they will work later to try to accommodate everyone.
 However, they do not fly after dark.
 The cost for a helicopter ride is $85 each way.

 From March 15 to October 15: